 Light household activities after eight to ten weeks

 Heavier activities may take 16-24 weeks

 Driving will probably take eight weeks..

 The ideal joint replacement functions well for the rest of your life.
 However, all joint replacements will eventually wear out or loosen.
 The younger you are when you have surgery, the greater your chance of your replacement wearing out.
-For anatomic shoulder replacements, about 90% will last 10 years and many will last much longer than this.
-For reverse geometry shoulder replacement, about 85% will last 10 years and again, many will last longer than this.
+For anatomic shoulder replacements, 90% will last 10 years and many will last much longer than this.
 Hemiarthroplasty can last a long time, but in active people, the implant tends to erode the uncovered socket over time.
-As this progresses, the pain and loss of function can return.
+As this progresses, pain and loss of function can return.
 Most hemiarthroplasties will last 8 years before needing revision.

-Shoulder replacement surgery is major surgery and some patients suffer complications.
+Shoulder replacement surgery is major surgery a bit like a hip replacement and some patients unfortunately suffer complications.
 General risks of surgery include: